qwe321qwe321qwe321/Unity-GpuSplines/README.md

 For the typical implement of line renderers, they need to update the mesh vertices on the CPU when the control points are modified.
 This is a high cost operation, especially when the number of control points is large.

 I learned a trick from [simonboily/gpuspline](https://github.com/simonboily/gpuspline), which is to keep the mesh itself unchanged and only update the control points in the shader by maintaining a vector array(the maximum size is 1000).
+Then the shader will calculate the correct position of the vertices of the spline based on that vector array.
-This is a low cost operation, and it is the key to the low cost of modifying control points.
+This is much much cheaper than the original method, and it is the key to the low cost of modifying control points.

 After that, I improved the performance of modifying control points by:
 - Constructing the Job-friendly structures for the whole Gpu spline system and provided the Jobified APIs to modify the control points to maximize the benefit from the Unity Job System and Burst Compiler.